John Magee (bishop): Child sex abuse inquiry

 In December 2008, Magee was at the centre of a controversy concerning his handling of child sex abuse cases by clergy in the diocese of Cloyne.
 Calls for his resignation followed.
 On 7 March 2009, Magee announced that, at his request, the Pope had placed the running of the diocese in the hands of Dermot Clifford, metropolitan archbishop of the Archdiocese of Cashel and Emly, to whose ecclesiastical province the diocese of Cloyne belongs.
 Magee remained Bishop of Cloyne, but withdrew from administration in order, he said, to dedicate his full-time to the matter of the inquiry.
-On 24 March 2010, the Holy See announced that Magee had formally resigned from his duties as Bishop of Cloyne and was now bishop emeritus.
+On 24 March 2010, the Holy See announced that Magee had formally resigned from his duties as Bishop of Cloyne.

-The subsequent report of the Irish government judicial inquiry, The Cloyne Report, published on 13 July 2011, found that Bishop Magee's second in command, Monsignor Denis O’Callaghan, then the parish priest of Mallow, had falsely told the Government and the HSE in a previous inquiry that the diocese was reporting all allegations of clerical child sexual abuse to the civil authorities.
+The subsequent report of the Irish government judicial inquiry, The Cloyne Report, published on 13 July 2011, found that Bishop Magee's second in command, Monsignor Denis O'Callaghan, then the parish priest of Mallow, had falsely told the Government and the HSE in a previous inquiry that the diocese was reporting all allegations of clerical child sexual abuse to the civil authorities.

 The inquiry into Cloyne – the fourth examination of clerical abuse in the Church in Ireland – found the greatest flaw in the diocese was repeated failure to report all complaints.
 It found nine allegations out of 15 were not passed on to the Garda.

 Speaking in August 2011 Magee said that he felt "horrified and ashamed" by abuse in his diocese.
 Magee said he accepted "full responsibility" for the findings.
 He added that "I feel ashamed that this happened under my watch – it shouldn't have and I truly apologise," he said.
 "I did endeavour and I hoped that those guidelines that I issued in a booklet form to every person in the diocese were being implemented but I discovered they were not and that is my responsibility."

 Magee also offered to meet abuse victims and apologised "on bended knee".
 "I beg forgiveness, I am sorry and I wish to say that if they wish to come and see me privately I will speak with them and offer my deepest apology," he said.
 Bishop Magee said he had been "truly horrified" when he read the full extent of the abuse in the report.
 However, a victim said apologies would "never go far enough".
 "It's too late for us now, the only thing it's not too late for is that maybe there will be a future where people will be more enlightened, more aware and protect their children better," she said.
 Asked about restitution for victims, Magee said it was a matter for the Cloyne Diocese.